-If positive, then call OBGA to arrange appointment to confirm normal pregnancy
+- If positive, then call OBGA to arrange an appointment to confirm a normal pregnancy

-· Day # 35: If no menses then repeat home UPT and contact office to either schedule confirmation of pregnancy appointment or to restart process for next cycle.
+Day # 35: If no menses then repeat home UPT and contact office to either schedule confirmation of pregnancy appointment or to restart the process for the next cycle.